 As an opera singer and concert soloist, Dr. Zhong has performed extensively in China and the United States.
-For seven years, she was an opera singer and accordionist at Henyang Baihua Theater--an Opera and Dance Theater in Hunan, China, performing in the cities around, on local television and radio stations.
+For seven years, she was an opera singer and accordionist at Hengyang Baihua Theater, an Opera and Dance Theater in Hunan, China, performing in surrounding cities, and on local television and radio stations.
 While studying at UCLA, she was filmed by the Central China Documentary Film of Beijing.

 Her numerous concert performances and over one hundred solo recitals have taken her to professional performance venues across Arkansas, Alabama, California, Florida, Idaho, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maryland, Michigan, Mississippi, Missouri, Nebraska, Nevada, New York, North Carolina, Ohio, Oregon, Pennsylvania, Tennessee, Virginia and Washington.

-In 2007, Dr. Zhong was invited to San Diego to be one of the four master teachers from the US and Canada for the National Association of Teachers of Singing Winter Workshop, Around the World--Art Song from the Four Corners, where she presented three sessions of Chinese Diction, Repertoire and master class.
+In 2007, Dr. Zhong was invited to San Diego to be one of the four master teachers from the U.S. and Canada for the National Association of Teachers of Singing Winter Workshop, "Around the World--Art Song from the Four Corners," where she presented three sessions of Chinese diction, repertoire, and a master class.
 In the same year, she was one of the adjudicators for the China Higher Education in Music-National Vocal Competition of Vocal Instructors and Graduate Students held in Nanjing.

 Dr. Zhong was the recipient of many awards and grants.
-She was the sole recipient of the University Outstanding Creative Endeavor Award in 2007, the top honor given to Ball State University faculty in 2007, and was one of five faculty members honored with the Master Teacher award from Idaho State University in 2002.
-As one of twelve teachers selected from United States, Dr. Zhong was awarded a fellowship for studying in the National Association of Teachers of Singing Intern Program held in Ithaca, New York in 2000.
-She received the first prize in the National Vocal Competition for the Alice Abel National Vocal and Instrumental Awards in the 2000, after winning twice at the Idaho District Vocal Competition in 2000 and 1999.
+She was the sole recipient of the University Outstanding Creative Endeavor Award - the top honor given to Ball State University faculty in 2007, and was one of five faculty members honored with the Master Teacher Award from Idaho State University in 2002.
+As one of twelve teachers selected from the United States, Dr. Zhong was awarded a fellowship for studying in the National Association of Teachers of Singing Intern Program held in Ithaca, New York in 2000.
+She received the first prize in the National Vocal Competition for the Alice Abel National Vocal and Instrumental Awards in 2000, after winning twice at the Idaho District Vocal Competition in 2000 and 1999.
 She was a recipient of the Outstanding Teacher Award at 2016 Peacock National Vocal Competition of Higher Arts Education in China.

 Dr. Zhong received the Phi Beta Kappa Scholarship; Mimi Alert Feldman Scholarship (two years); Atwater Kent Award (two years); Edna and Yu Shanhan Scholarships (three years); Tzi-Chi Scholarship, and the University of Illinois Campus Dissertation Grant.
 She received the Artist Honor from Phi Kappa Phi Honor Society.